Graduate Student Handbook

 Adding an M.S.
 Degree Along the Way

-1. Awarding MS while in PhD program form (page 2)
+1. PhD adding MS Degree form (page 2)

-2. Complete the Proposed MS Program Study (page 3 of the form).
+2. Complete the Proposed MS Program Study (page 3 from the above form).
 We will take care of the necessary signatures.

 5. M.S.
 Capstone Project Results Form (if Plan II is chosen).
 If applicable, please note on this form that If the WQE is being substituted for the Capstone Project.